 Kate’s dissertation explores fairness issues in genetic medicine through three projects: 1) identifying factors associated with underutilization of genetic testing in high-risk patients, 2) developing a cost-effectiveness analysis simulation model of a multi-gene screening panel, and 3) exploring philosophical critiques of cost-effectiveness analysis in the context of genetic screening.
 Kate is an instructor for the First Year Seminar “Science and Society”, a member of the Royster Society of Fellows at UNC, a graduate fellow in the Parr Center for Ethics, and a recipient of the National Science Foundation Graduate Research Fellowship.

-Samuel is a political science Ph.D. student at the University of North Carolina at Chapel Hill.
-Before coming to UNC, Sam completed a Master of Arts in Philosophy at Bowling Green State University.
+Samuel is a political science Ph.D. student.
+Before coming to UNC, Sam completed a Master of Arts in philosophy at Bowling Green State University.
 There, he focused on political philosophy and worked as a graduate assistant for the Philosophy, Politics, Economics, and Law program.

 Samuel’s research interests sit at the intersection of political theory, political economy, and civil society.
 He pays particular attention to how institutions are arranged to help individuals pursue various conceptions of the good life, and how this relates to questions of self-governance.
 Through coursework in philosophy during my master’s work, Sam became fascinated with three nested questions: 1) How can individuals best pursue their various conceptions of the good life?
 Given that individuals with similar visions of the good life will coordinate to pursue that life together, 2) which institutional arrangements are most conducive to their good life?
 And, 3) operating in a liberal, market-oriented society, how can these oft ‘illiberal’ institutions best interact?
 Those three questions orient his reading and study of the history of political thought and the history of economic thought.